Protecting Sensitive Data in Marketing Campaigns

 Laws and Regulations Driving Adoption

-Growing data privacy regulations are a key driver of data masking adoption.
+Growing data privacy regulations are a crucial driver of data masking adoption.
 Regulations like GDPR impose strict requirements around using and sharing personal data, often necessitating masking techniques.
 For example, GDPR’s data minimization principle requires removing identifiable information where possible.

 Other regulations mandating data security controls, like HIPAA for healthcare and PCI DSS for payment data, make data masking essential.
 As localization laws emerge, like CCPA in California and upcoming laws in states like Virginia, masking techniques will enable marketers to continue leveraging data while achieving compliance.